tylerw51/tyler-solon-williams/content/pages/teaching.md

   - title: Teaching Philosophy
     image_alt: lorem-ipsum
     content: >
-      Being part of a tight-knit learning community in a memorable college seminar can be a life-changing experience.
+      Being part of a tight-knit learning community in a memorable undergraduate seminar can be a life-changing experience.
 Such alchemy can seem mysterious, but the basic components are known: when a teacher creates a welcoming environment and provides opportunities for engagement, students